cms-sw/cms-bot/repos/README.md

 ## Setting up Pull Requests testing for CMS user repositories
 ### Setup you repository
-- Make a PR to add your repository configuration in `cms-bot/repos/your_github_user/your_repository`
+- Make a Pull Request to add your repository configuration in `cms-bot/repos/your_github_user/your_repository`
   - If you have `-` in your github user or repository name then replace it with `_`
 - It is better to copy existing configuration and change it accordingly e.g. copy `repos/smuzaffar/cmssw` in to `repos/your_repository`
 - Allow `cmsbot` to update your repository